OBERSON BUYING GUIDE

 Powerful, stable at speed

-Choose a soft flex if you’re a beginner or intermediate skier, a lighter skier, or you spend time in the park.
-Soft skis are easier to bend into turns, and more forgiving when your technique isn’t perfect.
+Choose a soft flex if you are a beginner or intermediate, a light skier, or if you frequent the snow park.
+Soft skis are easier to turn and are more forgiving when your technique isn't quite there yet.
 In the park, they make landings, butters, and presses easier.

-A medium flex works well if you’re an intermediate to advanced skier looking for versatility.
-It’s responsive enough to reward good technique and forgiving enough to handle varied conditions.
+A medium flex is a good choice if you're an intermediate to advanced skier looking for versatility.
+It's responsive enough to reward good technique and flexible enough to handle varied conditions.

-Go with a stiff flex if you’re a hard-charging advanced or expert skier.
-Stiff skis hold an edge at high speeds, resist chatter on hardpack, and return energy efficiently, but they can be hard to control with sloppy technique.
+Choose a stiff flex if you are an advanced or expert skier who doesn't hesitate to charge down the slope.
+Stiff skis hold an edge at high speed, resist vibrations on hard snow, and efficiently transfer energy—but they can be difficult to control with imprecise technique.

 STEP 04

 The right turn radius depends on how you like to ski.
-A shorter radius (under 16 m) makes a ski nimble and playful; a longer radius (20 m and above) suits skiers who prefer wide, flowing arcs and high-speed stability.
-Skis that fall in the middle balance agility with power.
+A short radius (less than 16 m) makes a ski lively and playful; a long radius (20 m and up) suits skiers who prefer large, fluid arcs and high-speed stability.
+Intermediate skis combine agility and power.

-Turn radius is determined by the ski’s sidecut and indicates the arc a ski tends to naturally follow.
+The turn radius is determined by the ski's sidecut and indicates the arc it naturally follows.

-Long (20 m+) Stable, powerful at speed Freeride, open terrain, charging
+Long (20 m and over) Stable, powerful at speed Freeride, open terrain, riding down the slope

 Medium (16–20 m)